Pradeek/rails-barebones/doc/step-one-setup-rails.md

-# The first steps : Set up a Rails app
+# Step 1 : Set up a Rails app

 Note : These could be done in the same file but I'm setting up everything like Rails normally does if you generate a project.